Reg Rogers

 Reg Rogers (born December 23, 1964) is an American stage, film, and television actor, known for his roles in Primal Fear and Runaway Bride and for the TV miniseries Attila.
 He also appears in theater, both on Broadway and Off-Broadway.

 Early life

 Rogers was raised in Newport Beach, California.
-After high school, he attended several colleges, finally attending the Yale School of Drama, graduating in 1993.
+After high school, he attended several colleges before graduating from the Yale School of Drama in 1993.